Betagi Union

-Betagi (বেতাগী) is a Union Council of Rangunia Upazila in Chittagong District, Chittagong Division, Bangladesh.
+Betagi (বেতাগী) is a union parishad of Rangunia Upazila in Chittagong District, Chittagong Division, Bangladesh.

 Geography

 Betagi is a union of Rangunia Upazila, situated on the bank of Karnaphuli river, area 4378 acres, located in between 22°28' north latitudes and in between 91°5' east longitudes.
-Karnaphuli flows down the east and south side beside Betagi.
-In the east side of Betagi is Sarafbhata Union, in the west side is Bagoan Union of Raozan Upazila, in the north side is Pomra Union and in the west side Jaishtapura Union of Boalkhali Upazila.
+The Karnaphuli flows down the east and south side beside Betagi.
+In the east side of Betagi is Sarafbhata Union, in the west side is Bagoan Union of Raozan Upazila, in the north side is Pomra Union and in the west side is Jaishtapura Union of Boalkhali Upazila.